Transforming Leaders. Transforming Healthcare.

 Life Sciences Professionals (Pharmaceutical, Biotechnology, Medical Device Manufacturers)

 For years, the life sciences community has operated in parallel with the provider/healthcare community – creating lifesaving and health-improving therapies in partnership with physicians or hospitals.
-How providers use, pay for and discuss those therapies with patients will fundamentally change in the post-Accountable Care Act landscape.
+How providers use, pay for and discuss those therapies with patients will fundamentally change in the post-Affordable Care Act landscape.
 As life science companies confront a more challenging U.S. market, they will face greater pressures to sell in a global marketplace with different legal, economic and policy constraints.
 Better understanding this environment will assure that products and services developed by the life sciences community are well-positioned for success.

 Nurses and Care Providers